TrustFinity/patdryburgh.com/_projects/tools-toys.md

 author: patdryburgh
 photo: "/images/work/hero-tools-toys.jpg"
-it: In 2014, I designed and built a new responsive website that saw 3x growth year-over-year in pageviews, unique visitors, and revenue with
+it: In 2014, I designed and built a new responsive website that saw 3x growth year-over-year in pageviews, unique visitors, and revenue for
 ---

 When writer Shawn Blanc quit his job to pursue writing full-time, part of his strategy was to launch other properties in addition to his then- 4 year old blog.
 One of those properties, [Tools &amp; Toys][1], was spun out from Shawn's proclivity for sharing links to tools and gadgets for his design-savvy audience.